koachgg/United_Hackathon/README.md

 - **Sentiment Analysis**: Analyzes agent and customer sentiment during calls.
 - **Call Clustering**: Uses TF-IDF and K-Means clustering to group call transcripts and identify recurring issues.
 - **IVR System Optimization**: Proposes improvements to the IVR system to reduce agent escalations for common issues.

+## Approach

+To achieve the project objectives, I employed the following approach:

+1. **Data Collection and Preprocessing**:
+   - Gathered datasets relevant to call center operations and merged them into a unified DataFrame for comprehensive analysis.
+   - Cleaned the data to handle missing values and ensure its accuracy.

+2. **Metric Calculation**:
+   - Calculated AHT and AST, breaking them down by call reasons to understand the factors impacting efficiency.

+3. **Exploratory Data Analysis (EDA)**:
+   - Conducted correlation analysis and visualizations to identify relationships between variables such as sentiment, waiting times, and handling times.
+   - Analyzed trends in call reasons and their associated AHT to uncover inefficiencies.

+4. **Natural Language Processing (NLP)**:
+   - Utilized NLTK for preprocessing call transcripts, including tokenization and removing stopwords.
+   - Employed TF-IDF vectorization to convert textual data into numerical features for further analysis.

+5. **Clustering Analysis**:
+   - Applied K-Means clustering to identify recurring themes in call transcripts, which highlighted areas where IVR improvements could be made.

+6. **Predictive Modeling**:
+   - Developed a logistic regression model to predict primary call reasons based on historical call data, enabling proactive resource allocation and improved customer service.

 ## How to Run the Project